robinboncoeur/Projects/docs/index.md

 ## Foreword

 **Originally:**
-I was trying to upload images to an email I was sending to Martin and Esther on 2022-Apr-15.
+Some time ago, I wanted to email some pictures to Martin and Esther: this was on 2022-Apr-15.
 Got about halfway through and Gmail told me I would exceed the size limit (25mb).
 Which seems silly in this day and age: this was without trying to send a video, even.
 Just pictures.
+Note: nowadays if you exceed the size limit, it plops the attachment on your GoogleDrive with a link, and does it seamlessly, but that's now.
+Back then, it wasn't quite so easy.

-So, what solutions are out there?
+So, which solutions to try?

-Well, now-a-days, GMail will upload your >25mB file to your Google Drive (you get 15 gig for free on any GMail account), creates a link in your email and... done.
-But, back in '22, that all had to be done manually.
-So, I set up tightbytes.com to act as my public file server.
+I decided tightbytes.com would act as my public file server via Github, using Cloudflare to create static web pages.
 What appealed about doing project progress sharing this way was:

 - I could share a LOT of information about projects quickly
 - The information was hidden in obscurity of "no-one gives a rat's nether-regions about what I'm doing".
 Have a look at [my website: Tightbytes.com](https://www.tightbytes.com).
 Visitors? none.
 - Updating was a lot quicker on GitHub than on Tightbytes: I would edit locally in Brackets, then use Sphinx/Make-the-Docs to make the static HTML pages, and Github Desktop to manage the update to GithubPages.
 - Since the pages were hosted on GitHub, other family and friends could collaborate on this pages, and even add pages of their own.

+Time moves on.
+I got a notification from Hostinger my next 2-year subscription was going to set me back AUD $546.00 - (USD#359.00 / 48 months).

+It was time to rethink things, including how the pages are created and maintained.

+Sphinx/ReadTheDocs was more trouble than benefit: in essence it was using a wrench as a hammer.
+So, began migrating the 'Projects' site from AllHelp (Sphinx/ReadTheDocs - ReST) to markdown (MkDocs), hosted on Cloudflare.
+I would upload files and images to my github site (free) and then Cloudflare would dynamically create the webpages.
+There are (and will be) subdomains for all the old Help pages: projects.tightbytes.com, art.projects.com, appmgr.tightbytes.com, keys2life.tightbytes.com and so on.

 <hr style="height:8px;border-width:0;color:blue;background-color:blue">